stefanvstein/testify/README.md

 **Testify** use levels of isolation.
 While `eval-in-ns` evaluate expressions in it's own namespace, like usually with the REPL, its sibling `eval-as-use` evaluate from within a temporary namespace to prevent pollution.
 This is more suitable for repeatable tests.

 **Testify** reads source code, and keeps track of where it is.
-Code should be highlighted when a test assertion fail.
+Code should be highlighted when a test assertion fail, even thougt the assertion actually is in a comment.

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.vstein/testify.svg)](https://clojars.org/org.clojars.vstein/testify)